deusExMac/fsTraversal/README.md

 fsTraversal [regular expression]
 ```
 searches for files/directories whose name matches [regular expression]

-NOTE: to avoid "global flags not at the start of the expression..." errors when doing case insensitive search use
-flags as follows: (?i:d)
+NOTE: By default, search is case sensitive.
+Case insesitive search can be supported using global flags in the regular expression.
+To avoid "global flags not at the start of the expression..." errors when doing case insensitive search global flags should be used as follows: (?i:d) e.g. for case insensitive search containing d .
 See https://stackoverflow.com/questions/75895460/the-error-was-re-error-global-flags-not-at-the-start-of-the-expression-at-posi